qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-binding this property to underlaying DataGrid items source is difficult.
+Binding this property to the DataGrid's item source is difficult.
-In a primitive implementation RowsCountProperty can be bound to ItemsSource.Count path.
+In a primitive implementation, the RowsCountProperty property can be bound to the ItemsSource.Count path.

-But we had to consider three special cases:
+However, we had to consider three special cases:
-- ItemsSource Count is not a dependency property and does not notify observers at change.
+- The ItemsSource item count is not a dependency property and does not notify observers of changes.
-- Items source of the SfDataGrid is lazy loaded (in parallel in a background task),
+- The SfDataGrid item source is loaded lazily (in parallel, in a background task).
 - SfDataGrid records can be filtered.

-In the first case we can't rely on binding mechanism.
+In the first case, we cannot rely on the binding mechanism.
-In second case the RowsCount property should be increased to show the currently loaded records count.
+In the second case, the RowsCount property should be incremented to show the number of currently loaded records.
-In the last case RowsCount property should express the currently visible rows count.
+In the last case, the RowsCount property should express the number of currently visible rows.

-To cover the three cases we use the fact that SfDataGrid.View.Records implements INotifyCollectionChanged interface
+To cover these three cases, we exploit the fact that SfDataGrid.View.Records implements the INotifyCollectionChanged interface
-with CollectionChanged event.
+with a CollectionChanged event.

-We define the handler for the event that get the SfDataGrid.View.Records.Count and assings it to RowsCount property.
+We define an event handler that retrieves SfDataGrid.View.Records.Count and assigns it to the RowsCount property.

-Before we check if SfDataGrid.ItemsSource implements a ILoadable interface.
+We first check whether SfDataGrid.ItemsSource implements the ILoadable interface.

-ILoadable interface is defined in Qhta.ObservableObjects package.
-It declares IsLoaded boolean property
+The ILoadable interface is defined in the Qhta.ObservableObjects package.
+It declares a Boolean IsLoaded property
-and simple Loaded event handler.
+and a simple Loaded event handler.

 ```csharp
 public interface ILoadable